 This bill would require the Division of Labor Standards Enforcement (DLSE) to establish a "Domestic Worker Enforcement Pilot Program" with "qualified organizations" (as defined in proposed new Labor Code section 1455).
-The program's purpose would be to increase the DLSE's capacity and expertise to improve enforcement in the domestic work industry.
+The program's purpose would be to increase the DLSE's capacity and expertise to improve enforcement of labor standards in the domestic work industry.
+The program would include education and training for domestic work employees regarding minimum wage, overtime, sick leave, recordkeeping, wage adjudication and retaliation.

-Status: Passed the Assembly with bi-partisan support and is pending in the Senate.
+Status: Passed the Assembly with bi-partisan support and has unanimously passed the Senate's Labor and Industrial Relations Committee and is pending in the Appropriations Committee.
 This bill appears largely unopposed.